A Dynamical Approach to the Perron-Frobenius Theory and Generalized Krein-Rutman Type Theorems: Introduction

 \section{Introduction}

-In the pioneering work \cite{Perron2} Perron published his celebrated theorem which asserts that the spectral radius of a nonnegative matrix $A$ is an eigenvalue of $A$ to which there corresponds a nonnegative eigenvector.
-This result was later extended by Frobenius to nonnegative irreducible matrices \cite{Frobenius}, which is now known as the Perron-Frobenius Theorem.
-Since in practice it is often the case that a matrix has nonnegative entries, the theorem has found an astonishing wide range of applications in diverse areas such as the numerical analysis, wireless networks, economy, epidemiology, probability, dynamical systems theory, lower-dimensional topology; see MacCluer \cite{MacCluer} for a complete review on this topic.
-Keener \cite{Keener} even gave an interesting application of the theorem in the ranking of football teams.
-The extensive use of the Perron-Frobenius Theorem greatly stimulated mathematicians to provide varied proofs which may help us gain deeper insights into the theorem from different points of view and extend it to more general cases.
-Many elegant proofs of the theorem were summarized in \cite{MacCluer}, including the Perron's original proofs \cite{Perron1,Perron2} based on a technical use of the Cramer's rule or the resolvent of matrices, Wielandt's 1950 proof \cite{Wiel} built on Frobenius's mini-max idea, Birkhoff's proof via a clever use of the Jordan canonical form \cite{Birkhoff}, Karlin's proof using the complex variable theorem about power series with positive coefficients \cite{Karlin}.
-Some other proofs and generalizations based on geometric methods and fixed-point theorems can be found in \cite{B2,Jentzsch,Koh,Pull,Same}, etc.
+In the pioneering work \cite{Perron2} Perron published his celebrated theorem asserting that the spectral radius of a positive matrix is an eigenvalue of the matrix which corresponds to a positive eigenvector.
+This result was later extended by Frobenius to nonnegative irreducible matrices \cite{Frobenius}, which is now known as the Perron-Frobenius ({\em PF}\, in short) theorem.
+Since in practice it is often the case that a matrix has nonnegative entries, the theorem has found an astonishing wide range of applications in diverse areas; see e.g. MacCluer \cite{MacCluer} for a review on this topic.
+This greatly stimulated mathematicians to seek for various proofs from different perspectives, aiming at opening up new ways to this fruitful area.
+Many elegant proofs of the theorem were summarized in \cite{MacCluer}, including the Perron's original proofs \cite{Perron1,Perron2} based on a technical use of the Cramer's rule or the resolvent of matrices, Wielandt's 1950 proof \cite{Wiel} built on Frobenius's mini-max idea, Birkhoff's proof via the Jordan canonical form \cite{Birkhoff}, Karlin's proof using the complex variable theorem about power series with positive coefficients \cite{Karlin}.
+Other proofs based on geometric methods and fixed-point theorems can be found in \cite{B2,Koh,Pull,Same}, etc.

-An outstanding extension of the Perron-Frobenius Theorem is the famous Krein-Rutman Theorem (KR Theorem in short) established in 1948 \cite{Krein} dealing with positive compact linear operators on real infinite-dimensional Banach spaces.
-The original proof of Krein and Rutman makes a substantial use of the knowledge of spectral theory about compact operators.
-Since the spectral properties of operators given by the KR Theorem play crucial roles in the investigation of both linear and nonlinear problems appearing in different areas such as the stability analysis of solutions to nonlinear differential equations, bifurcation theory and topological degree calculation, there appeared a variety of proofs and generalizations of the theorem since 1950's.